 The NLN is actively seeking ways to advance our diversity goal.
 Applications from individuals with diverse backgrounds and/or papers that address diversity in nursing education in some manner are encouraged.
 Preference will also be given to papers that address the NLN Research Priorities in Nursing Education

-Approximately one month prior to the Retreat weekend, all participants will be sent a one hour recorded presentation on writing for publication to watch on their own.
-The virtual retreat will take place on Saturday, January 9 and Sunday, January 10.
+Approximately one month prior to the weekend retreat, all participants will be sent a one hour recorded presentation on writing for publication to watch on their own.
+The retreat will take place on Saturday, July 24 and Sunday, July 25.
 During the weekend retreat, participants will receive assistance in preparing a manuscript suitable for submission to a peer-reviewed journal.
-How to Submit:

 For questions about the program or application process, please email firstname.lastname@example.org